 Diesel cars were quite popular in our market for a long time.
 Even before the 90s, imported cars with diesel engines were found in good numbers on our roads.
-And not just bigger sedans, even the likes of Daihatsu Charade were available with diesel engine option back in the 1980s.
+And not just bigger sedans, even the likes of Daihatsu Charade were available with diesel engine options back in the 1980s.

 The primary reason was the fact that diesel was extremely cheap back then.
 So much so, that people even used to swap their petrol engines in favor of diesel ones.
 And then came the 90s when the popularity of diesel cars in our market reached new levels since automakers started to assemble diesel cars locally.